Unmarked Chicago police car hits, kills man on motorized scooter in West Pullman

-CHICAGO -- An unmarked Chicago police car fatally struck a man riding a motorized scooter Wednesday in West Pullman in the Far South Side.
+CHICAGO (WLS) -- An unmarked Chicago police car struck and killed a man riding a motorized scooter Wednesday in West Pullman on the South Side.

-About 10:30 p.m. three officers were in an unmarked car en route to a call when they crashed into the man who was riding a motorized scooter in the 11800-block of South Halsted Street, police said.
+About 10:30 p.m., three officers were in an unmarked car on their way to a call when they crashed into the man who was riding a motorized scooter in the 11800-block of South Halsted Street, Chicago police said.

 The officers were traveling south with their emergency equipment activated when they hit the 33-year-old man, police said early Thursday.
 Police said he was on a "motor bike."